 Top 5 Problems of Self-Managing Homeowners and How to Deal With Them

 The survey showed that 94.2% of the homeowners worry most about Property Maintenance and we’re not surprised.
 One of the main reasons homeowners call Onerent is to help them manage maintenance issues during the tenancy period.
-Answering calls or emails for maintenance requests is a top concern for 45% of the owners.
+Property concierge roles such as answering calls or emails for maintenance requests is a top concern for 45% of the owners.
 It takes too much of their time and can be difficult for those with full-time jobs or other priorities.
 See more results below.

 Here are some tips on how you can address or avoid these problems in the future.

 - Help renters troubleshoot issues first.
 We help renters troubleshoot issues by giving them how-to videos or instructions over call, saving owners from expenses.
 You can easily replicate this!

 - Limit unwanted maintenance calls.
 State in the lease agreement that your renter should call you about maintenance requests during business hours (unless it’s an emergency).
 Provide a list of repairs that are considered high priority, medium priority, and low priority.

 - Think long-term.
 Think of ways to keep your renters long-term.
 Find ways to make your property livable, even if it means investing in year-long renovations.
 Properties in mint condition need less repairs and will keep renters comfortable.
 Rental properties are an investment; make sure yours is booming.

 - Engage with a professional network for qualified vendors.
 Finding qualified vendors is often a difficult task.
 You can work closely with a professional network or your homeowners’ association for referrals.
 You can also approach property owners at association events to get recommendations.